smmosquera/serge/README.txt

 0.3.4
-    Added duplicateItem method to registry to allow creation of aliased items Implemented a dragndrop block to help with drag and drop operations
+    Added duplicateItem method to registry to allow creation of aliased items Implemented a dragndrop block to help with drag and drop operations Added a finite state machine block
+    forEach iteration can now work with setting attributes as well as method calls Added a spring towards point behaviour
+    Added a behaviour sequence to control behaviours that run in sequences Generalized the tiled block to allow it to be used for general tile maps Implemented a block to help with fractal lines and shapes Implemented a block to help with running time intensive operations asynchronously The number of physics steps used by pymunk can now be configured